-- Hydrological models represent the real world system (eg rainfall, infiltration, evapotranspiration, surface water, and groundwater) to analyse hydraulic behaviour. - Hydrologic models are used to convert rainfall within a catchment to runoff (or flow) while applying losses, and is used to understand, predict, and manage water resources.
+- Hydrological models represent the real-world system (e.g. rainfall, infiltration, evapotranspiration, surface water, and groundwater) to analyse hydraulic behaviour. - Hydrologic models are being used to convert rainfall that fall onto a catchment to runoff (or flow) whilst applying losses; it is used to understand, predict, and manage water resources.

-Hydrological modelling has the objective to estimate the flow (in cubic metre per second) at each subcatchment considering the percentage of imperviousness in this catchment.
-The percentage imperviousness is estimated per land use (ie roads, car parks and vegetated areas, such as forested or grassed areas) and represents the percentage development in the sub-catchment.
-Hydrologic models are used to convert rainfall within a catchment to runoff (or flow) while applying losses.
+Hydrological modelling has the objective to estimate the flow (in cubic-metre per second) at each subcatchment considering the percentage of imperviousness in this catchment.
+The percentage imperviousness is estimated per land use (i.e. roads, car parks and vegetated areas, such as forested or grassed areas) and as such represents the percentage development in the sub-catchment.
+Hydrologic models are being used to convert rainfall that falls onto a catchment to runoff (or flow) whilst applying losses.

-Hydrologic and hydraulic modelling was undertaken for different planning time horizons reflecting the projected growth in the region as follows:
+Hydrologic and Hydraulic modelling was undertaken for different planning time horizons reflecting the projected growth in the region as follows:

-- 2016 (baseline)
+- 2016 (base line)

-- 2021-2026
+- 2021 2026

 - 2026-2031

 - 2031-2036